Do you know Winter greens are not just delicious but a bundle-pack of nutrition?

 Due to an agricultural evolution, many vegetables are available throughout the year but I being a typical Desi Foodie, would eat fresh ones always.
 So, for me winters are really special.

-Made from scratch, each component of Bathua paratha is fresh and oozing savory spicy flavors.
-Blanching bathua leaves, kneading them in wheat flour along with spices, green chilies is a simple recipe that gathers in no time.
+Made from scratch, each component of Bathua Paratha Recipe is fresh and oozing savory spicy flavors.
+Blanching bathua leaves, kneading them in whole wheat flour along with spices, green chilies is a simple recipe that gathers in no time.

 Trust me, they taste far better if they are fresh and not preserved.
 The whole process of sorting the leaves, washing them under tap thoroughly is like a therapy.
 Its a huge task but its rewarding at the end.